 Fair and widespread access to electricity came only after reformers organised and agitated to reach groups whom the electric companies had chosen to ignore.
 They demanded that public utility commissions regulate rates, and pressured companies to expand coverage.
 If this failed, citizens often built publicly owned electricity systems.
 In 1935, the Rural Electrification Administration – a programme of the New Deal – provided government support to rural consumers who wished to build their own transmission wires and electricity cooperatives.
 Only after they saw the success of these initiatives did utilities begin to provide an electricity service to rural consumers.

 The accomplishment of a truly public infrastructure has never been complete.
 The recent crisis of water infrastructure in Flint, Michigan, is a notorious example.
 Thousands of other cases, such as Louisiana’s ‘Cancer Alley’ reveal that, for poor and minority communities, infrastructure has often been more a threat than a benefit.
 Despite these shortcomings, citizen advocacy has changed infrastructure from a tool of the elite into networks that have given many more individuals a fair shake at achieving the American Dream.
 It is a history that should guide our thinking in the present.

 In sum, infrastructure is not just concrete, pipes or wires: it is a collection of systems – material, social and political – that provide individuals with the opportunity to fully participate in social and economic life.
 Attempts to revitalise US infrastructure must recognise this point and move beyond simple technological design.
 We need to pay attention to access for all Americans, maintenance that prevents catastrophic collapse, and monitoring to protect the health and wellbeing of disadvantaged communities.
-Democracy, not technological innovation, will make US infrastructure great again.Make a donation
+Democracy, not technological innovation, will make US infrastructure great again.Support Aeon: make a one-off donation